craftablescience/vmflib-godot/examples/README.md

 ## maze

+Game: Team Fortress 2

-This script demonstrates vmflib by generating a map that places the player inside a maze.
+This script demonstrates vmflib2 by generating a map that places the player inside a maze.
 The maze itself is dynamically generated upon execution of this script, using
 [an example maze generation function from Wikipedia](http://en.wikipedia.org/wiki/Maze_generation_algorithm#Python_code_example).